-If you are in the market for a portable suction device, you will notice that there is a great variety of different products available to purchase.
+If you are in the market for a portable suction device, you’ll notice that there is a large variety of different products available.
 Depending upon your intended use, you will need to evaluate several things.
-Consider for example:
+Consider, for example:

 - Do you need a suction device that is handheld or that will mount to a crash cart?